Migration

 - 2,558 migrants insisted on work visas and contracts, avoiding illegal routes.

-Rescue and Reintegration of the Migrant Workers
+Reintegration of the Migrant Workers

 Para Legal Aid to Migrants